Koromix/rygel/doc/start.md

 This is a small example targeting the Win32 API, using `MessageBox()` to show a *Hello World!* message to the user.

-It illustrates the use of the x86 stdcall calling convention.
+It illustrates the use of the x86 stdcall calling convention, and the use of UTF-8 and UTF-16 string arguments.

 ```js
 const koffi = require('koffi');